Who Are You? (Building a character)

 How can we raise the perfection of the human being?
 And more to the point for us, of salespeople?
 The answer is character

 Here’s something interesting to think about: how many bugs do you have on your smartphone?
 How many bugs does your car have (assuming it’s in good running order)?
 Your computer?
 You’ll realize they all have relatively few.
 But when you work with people, there are many!
 We expect the technology to be perfect, and today we absolutely need it.
 If we didn’t have that expectation—if we actually expected technology to be faulty—can you imagine what it would feel like to board an aircraft?
 Or get into your car to drive?
 With faulty technology, what would be the expectations of people about to go to Mars?
 If we’re working from home (which many of us are today), what if the technical infrastructure (the internet) only supported us part of the time?
-Or for Nikolaus’s own company—an SaaS business that operates in the Cloud—what would it be like if our Cloud provider didn’t work 99.99 percent of the time?
+Or for Nikolaus’s own company—an SaaSSaaS SaaS is an acronym for Software as a Service. business that operates in the Cloud—what would it be like if our Cloud provider didn’t work 99.99 percent of the time?
 We even have Service Level Agreements in place to guarantee it.
 So the expectation for perfect technology is definitely always there.

 The same expectations will be applied to humans as regards manners, education, and social intelligence, more and more as time goes by.
 If we have a 50-50 balance of technology with humanity, and the technology is near-perfect, then the only failing can be humans.
 If you don’t meet the standard, you’re not considered functional in society.
 Humans will probably never be perfect—there will always be some problems.
 But we must work to eliminate the basic errors that cause so many troubles.
 While exact prediction is impossible, we should have a precise goal that a 9-month trip to Mars with total strangers won’t be a disaster before they even arrive.